vaadin/platform/scripts/generator/templates/template-release-notes-maintenance.md

 {{changesSincePrevious}}

 ## Support
-vaadin 22 is supported for one month after Vaadin 23 has been released.
+vaadin 22 is supported until March 2023.
 The latest LTS (long term support) version is Vaadin 14.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).